 - In what ways have you blamed others?
 Take note of your temptations toward gossip and resentment.

 - Have you been concerned for your people’s holiness?
 Have you compromised God’s standards to satisfy your people?

 - How is God calling you to sacrifice for your people?
 Are there unpopular steps you must take to help your people glorify their Savior?

 If you find these questions convicting, don’t lose heart.
 The Savior who Moses foreshadowed is sufficient for leaders and followers alike.
 He always offers forgiveness, cleansing, and strength for those who come to him in faith.

-Grow in your fruitfulness for Christ by enrolling in the free practical ministry training program called Open the Bible for Leaders.
+Grow in your fruitfulness for Christ by enrolling in the free practical ministry program called Open the Bible Courses.